SharedSignals June 2024

 8.2.
 Information Harvesting

-SETs may contain personally identifiable information (PII) or other non-public information about the event transmitter, the subject (of an event in the SET), or the relationship between the two.
-It is important for Event Transmitters to understand what information they are revealing to Event Receivers when transmitting events to them, lest the event stream become a vector for unauthorized access to private information.
+SETs may contain personally identifiable information (PII) or other non-public information about the Event Transmitter, the subject (of an event in the SET), or the relationship between the two.
+It is important for Event Transmitters to understand what information they are revealing to Event Receivers when transmitting events to them, lest the Event Stream become a vector for unauthorized access to private information.

 Event Transmitters SHOULD interpret add subject requests as statements of interest in a subject by an Event Receiver, and ARE NOT obligated to transmit events related to every subject an Event Receiver adds to the stream.
 Event Transmitters MAY choose to transmit some, all, or no events related to any given subject and SHOULD validate that they are permitted to share the information contained within an event with the Event Receiver before transmitting the event.
 The mechanisms by which such validation is performed are outside the scope of this specification.